2014 Brazilian Grand Prix: Practice

 There were three practice sessions—two 90-minute sessions on Friday and another one-hour session on Saturday—preceding Sunday's race.
 Rosberg was fastest in the first session, which took place in dry and warm weather, with a lap of 1 minute, 12.764 seconds, two-tenths of a second faster than teammate Hamilton in second.
 Daniil Kvyat, Fernando Alonso, Felipe Massa, Verstappen, Pastor Maldonado, Kimi Räikkönen, Kevin Magnussen and Ricciardo occupied positions three to ten.
-During the session, where drivers struggled with grip on the resurfaced track, Juncadella spun at turn six, and lost control of his car's rear, hitting the turn eight barrier, damaging his car's nose cone and suspension, and stopping the session.
+During the session, where drivers struggled with grip on the resurfaced track, Juncadella was under mental strain because of his competing in DTM with Mercedes-Benz and spun at turn six.
+He lost control of his car's rear, hitting the turn eight barrier, damaging his car's nose cone and suspension, and stopping the session.
 Force India replaced several engine hydraulic components following a heat soak and Pérez missed the second session.
 Jenson Button was unable to participate when he stopped at the entry to the pit lane with an energy recovery system failure.
 Esteban Gutiérrez was also not able to record a lap because of engine electrical issues.

 In the second session, Rosberg recorded the day's fastest time of 1 minute, 12.123 seconds; teammate Hamilton, Räikkönen, Ricciardo, Bottas, Massa, Alonso, Kvyat, Vettel and Magnussen followed in the top ten.
 The session was disrupted three times: Vergne stopped on track at turn four when his engine suddenly lost power after 11 minutes.
 The second stoppage was caused by Alonso's engine catching fire and him stopping on the straight between turns three and four.
 He vacated his Ferrari to get a fire extinguisher to stop the blaze before marshals could reach his car.
 Gutiérrez caused the final stoppage when his car stopped with an energy recovery system failure with 13 minutes left.
 The final session was held in dry but overcast weather and saw Rosberg complete a free practice sweep with a lap of 1 minute, 10.446 seconds on soft compound tyres.
 Hamilton was second-fastest and spun under braking for the Senna S chicane.
 Hamilton was later delayed by a Lotus car while on a fast lap.
 The Williams duo of Massa and Bottas were third and fourth; Ricciardo, Button, Räikkönen, Alonso, Magnussen and Kvyat completed the top ten.